Moscow Death Brigade: Charity Work

 Moscow Death Brigade is known for their non-profit activity.
 In 2015 the band took part in a benefit compilation with the bands Feine Sahne Fischfilet, Los Fastidios and What We Feel, whose proceeds benefited the families of murdered Russian antifascists.

 Throughout 2018-2020 the band worked with Sisters foundation, a Russian independent non-profit organization that helps victims of domestic and sexual violence.
-The band raised more than €4000 through their campaign No Means No, selling T-shirts depicting a crocodile biting off a hand (presumably of an abuser).
+The band raised more than €4,000 through their campaign No Means No, selling T-shirts depicting a crocodile biting off a hand (presumably of an abuser).

 In 2019 Moscow Death Brigade teamed up with True Rebel Store (Germany/Switzerland) for a campaign called “All for One”, raising funds for the German non-profit organization “Women in Exile” that helps refugee women suffering from abuse and discrimination.

 After releasing Bad Accent Anthems the band doubled down on charity work, taking part in numerous non-profit campaigns throughout 2020.
 In May 2020 the band released a new track Put Your Mask On - recorded and produced in COVID-19 quarantine - with all profits going to a Russian organization helping elderly in need.
 The band teamed up with True Rebel once again to sell protective face masks and according to True Rebel website and the band's social media accounts all profits were going to a Russian non-profit organization Enjoyable Ageing Foundation that helps disabled and elderly people; and for each mask sold one was given out to homeless in Germany.

 MDB also appeared on Destiny Tourbooking's limited edition T-shirt “I was not there tour 2020” alongside bands like NOFX, Pennywise and Bad Religion.
 According to Destiny Tourbooking 50% of the profits from sales went to Doctors Without Borders.

 On May 31, 2020, MDB took part in a digital festival “Stay Home and Stay Antiracist” hosted by Kulturinitiative Mittel-Holstein with the festival's main goal of raising funds for various anti-racist initiatives in Europe.

-In April 2022 they started a campaign selling t-shirts to support "Taxi for solidarity" a "voluntary organization helping refugees fleeing from Ukraine to Europe: providing buses to take refugees from the border in Europe, providing them with food, necessities", donating 2.000 euros.
+In April 2022 they started a campaign selling t-shirts to support "Taxi for solidarity" a "voluntary organization helping refugees fleeing from Ukraine to Europe: providing buses to take refugees from the border in Europe, providing them with food, necessities", donating €2,000.